gopala01/job-orchestrator/README.md

 The system is composed of the following services:

 - **API Service (FastAPI)**
   Exposes a REST interface for job submission, status inspection, and cancellation.
-  Owns control-plane responsibilities and enforces valid job state transitions.
+  Acts as the **control plane**, enforcing valid job state transitions and lifecycle rules.

 - **Worker Service (Celery)**
-  Executes jobs asynchronously, updates job state, handles retries with backoff, and cooperatively respects cancellation requests.
+  Executes jobs asynchronously, handles retries with backoff, updates job state, and cooperatively respects cancellation requests.

 - **Redis**
-  Acts as the **authoritative job state store**, persisting lifecycle state, attempt counts, timestamps, and error information.
+  Serves as the **authoritative job state store**, persisting lifecycle state, attempt counts, timestamps, and error information.

 - **RabbitMQ**
   Provides durable message queuing for distributed task execution and worker coordination.

-Shared orchestration logic (job models, state transitions, and validation) lives in the `orchestrator/` module and is reused by both API and worker services, ensuring consistency across the system.
+Shared orchestration logic—including job models, state transitions, and validation—lives in the `orchestrator/` module and is reused by both API and worker services to ensure consistency across the system.

 All services communicate over an internal Docker network.